-

 - Spills on roadways and other accidents

-- Oil, gas, etc. entering a storm drain
+- Motor oil, antifreeze, gas, etc. entering or being poured into or allowed to drain into a storm drain

 - Water coming from outfalls that looks oily, frothy, or discolored